argyili/argyili.github.io/_pages/about.md

 ## Awards

+- Award of the Chunhui Cup for Overseas Students Innovation and Entrepreneurship Competition.
+China.
+2023
 - IEEE TCSE Diversity and Inclusion Travel Grant Award, ACSOS.
 2023
 - The Award of the Graduate School of Information Science and Technology, Osaka University.
 2023
 - The SICE Student Award of the Society of Instrument and Control Engineers, Japan.
 2023